The universal logic of repeated experiments: General experiments

 Now, suppose that we have an experiment for which its event space $\mathsf{E}$ is not necessarily a classical logic, but a general\textbf{ logic}: a complete orthocomplemented (\textit{non-necessarily distributive}) lattice.
 Its order, joint, meet and orthocomplementation will be denoted: $\subseteq$, $\cup$, $\cap$ and $^{c}$, while its bottom and top elements as $\mathbf{0}$ and $\mathbf{1}$, respectively.
 Note that $\mathbf{0}$ represent the absurd proposition (which is always false) and $\mathbf{1}$ the trivial proposition (which is always true). \begin{example} For a quantum system on a Hilbert space $\mathcal{H}$, the event space is taken as $\mathsf{L}\left(\mathcal{H}\right)$: the set of closed linear sub-spaces of $\mathcal{H}$ together with the set inclusion.
 This is a complete orthocomplemented lattice, and it is not distributive.
 More precisely, $\mathsf{L}\left(\mathcal{H}\right)$ is a complete (irreducible and atomic) ortho-modular lattice, also called a \textbf{quantum logic}.
 (For more details, see for instance Ref. \cite{kal}).
 The meet is given by the set intersection, and the join of a family of subspaces is given by the smaller closed subspace containing them.
 As expected, the orthocomplementation is given by the orthogonal complement, and the bottom and top elements are $\mathbf{0}=\left\{ 0\right\} $ (the trivial subspace) and $\mathbf{1}=\mathcal{H}$, respectively.
 Alternatively, $\mathsf{L}\left(\mathcal{H}\right)$ can be thought of as the set of orthogonal projectors on $\mathcal{H}$.
 In such a case, $\mathbf{0}$ is the null operator and $\mathbf{1}$ is the identity operator. \end{example}

-If the experiment can be indefinitely repeated, we would like to study, as we did above in the classical case, how it should be like the event space of the ``$N$-times repeated experiment'' and that of the ``indefinitely repeated experiment.''
+If the experiment can be indefinitely repeated, we shall study, as we did above in the classical case, how it should be like the event space of the ``$N$-times repeated experiment'' and that of the ``indefinitely repeated experiment.''